Continental Rummy: Scoring

 Since Continental Rummy is a game winnable based on the fewest points, you get 5 points for cards from 2–9.
 10 and face cards count as 10 points.
 Aces are 20 points and Jokers are 50.

-Rule Variations
+Variations

 It is common for regional or house rules to develop.
 Examples include that "may I?"s are not allowed in the last three rounds, or using 2's as additional wild cards.

 Rules of play

 Stock pile depletion

 It is possible when many cards have been taken out of turn in a hand, resulting in many penalty cards, that the stock pile may dwindle down to nothing before any player has gone out.
-Should this happen, the stock pile is turned over once, without shuffling, and play continues in order.
+Should this happen, the discard pile is turned over once, without shuffling, and becomes the stock pile.
+Play then continues in order.
 If the remaining cards in the stock pile are depleted a second time without any player going out, the hand ends and all points remaining in all players' hands are tallied as they would be had someone gone out.